sampledrift42/MDS-ADM-Proj3-SalatVidal/README.md

 - Detailed prediction tables
 - Performance analysis and interpretation

 The analysis is documented in the LaTeX document (`doc/main.tex`) and includes generated figures and tables in the `doc/img/` and `doc/tab/` directories.

-## Development

-This project is actively maintained.
-Feel free to submit issues or pull requests for improvements.
+Use `pdflatex` to compile it to .pdf, or use the included Makefile (simply type `make`).